Laser and IPL warning signs

 Examples of warning signs are given below.
 These can be printed off and laminated.
 Alternatively, for a more professional finish, a local print-shop will be able to print onto a more sturdy material.

-A common mistake is to permanently display signs stating words to the effect of "laser in use, do not enter".
-Treatment rooms are only designated as a "controlled area" whilst a laser/IPL session is underway.
-Such signs should be removed when the machine is not being used.
-However, for rooms where the machines are more or less in constant use, it is appropriate to use signs stating that the "laser may be in use...".
+do not enter sign Laser areas are only hazardous whilst the laser active, so ideally signs should only be displayed when the room is in use.
+However, for rooms where lasers are more or less in constant use, it might be appropriate to use signs stating that the laser may be in use.
 Some examples are given below.

-Temporary signs - display whilst a laser/IPL session is in progress.
+Temporary signs - display only when the room is in use.

 IPL A4 temp Laser A4 temp